Gustavus Katterfelto: Career

 Katterfelto was an accomplished conjurer, who performed with a black cat which he advertised as "evil".
 He claimed to have launched the first hot air balloon fifteen years before the Montgolfier brothers, and claimed to be the greatest natural philosopher since Isaac Newton.

-He performed on several occasions for the Royal family.
+He performed on several occasions for the royal family.
 The poet William Cowper refers to Katterfelto in The Task.
+For a while the word "Katerfelto" became synonymous with charlatan.

 Katterfelto died in 1799 in Bedale, North Yorkshire where he is buried.